21Akame03/21Akame03/README.md

 Nah, just kidding,

 ## I am just a student, a nerd and a tech enthusiast. 😎
-I believe that "Tech otakus save the world". (credit: miHoYo Co., Ltd) or maybe destroy it, hard to guess!;
+I believe that "Tech otakus save the world". (credit: miHoYo Co.
+Ltd) or maybe destroy it, hard to guess!;

 <table>